A heating pad can help ease elbow pain and stiffness—especially for chronic or subacute elbow conditions such as tennis/golfer’s elbow or arthritis.

 Tennis elbow, Golfer’s elbow, and sports injuries are mostly caused by repetitive motions and overuse of the elbow, arm, and wrist, which cause damage to the tendons and inflammation.

-They usually cause the same symptoms of tenderness and mild to severe pain, that start gradually and tend to get worse over time.
+They usually cause the same symptoms of tenderness and mild to severe pain, which start gradually and tend to get worse over time.

 Elbow heating pads are better for chronic conditions, while cold therapy is more suited to the first 72 hours after an acute injury.